dshatwell23/dshatwell23/README.md

 - 👋 Hi, I’m David Shatwell
-- 👀 I’m interested in Image Processing, Computer Vision and Machine Learning
+- 👀 I’m interested in Computer Vision and Machine Learning
 - 📫 You can reach me by sending me an e-mail (dshatwell23@gmail.com) or a message on LinkedIn (https://www.linkedin.com/in/david-shatwell)

 <!---